Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications: Experiment Design

-It measures the average number of model queries issued by \proj in order to find a triggering input for each seed input.
-A model query means that one input is fed into both the original DNN model and compressed one.
+\myparagraph{Average Query} It measures the average number of model queries issued by \proj to find a triggering input for each seed input.
+Formally, this metric is defined as: where $q_{x_i}$ is the number of queries to find a triggering input given the seed input $x_i$.
+A model query means that one input is fed into both the original DNN model and the compressed one.
 Since the computation of the DNN models is expensive, it is preferred to issue as few queries as possible.
 The fewer the average queries, the more efficient the test generation.